deepinv/deepinv/paper/paper.md

 \end{equation}
 where $x\in\mathcal{X}$ is an image, $y\in\mathcal{Y}$ are the measurements, $A_{\xi}:\mathcal{X}\mapsto\mathcal{Y}$ is a deterministic (linear or non-linear) operator capturing the physics of the acquisition and
 $N_{\sigma}:\mathcal{Y}\mapsto \mathcal{Y}$ is a mapping which characterizes the noise affecting the measurements parameterized by $\sigma$ (e.g., the noise level or gain).
 The forward operation is simply written in deepinv as `x_hat = physics(y, **params)` where `params` is a dictionary with optional forward operator parameters.
 Most forward operators in the library are matrix-free, scaling gracefully to large image sizes.
 The library provides high-level operator definitions which are associated with specific imaging applications (magnetic resonance imaging, computed tomography, radioastronomy, etc.), but also allows to perform operator algebra, like summing, concatenating or stacking operators.
-Moreover, the library provides multiple useful tools for handling linear operators, such as matrix-free linear solvers (conjugate gradient[], MINRES[], BiCGStab[] and LSQR[]), and operator norm and condition number estimators.
+Moreover, the library provides multiple useful tools for handling linear operators, such as matrix-free linear solvers (conjugate gradient[@hestenes1952methods], MINRES[@paige1975solution], BiCGStab[@van1992bi] and LSQR[@paige1982lsqr]), and operator norm and condition number estimators.
 The table below summarizes the available forward operators:

 | **Family**  | **Operators**  | **Generators**
 |-------------|----------------|---------------|